saivachandran/kubernetes-learn/kubernets-theory.md

  3. if pod restarted all data get persisted
  4. think storage is a external hardrive plugin in kubernetes cluster
  5. if kubernetes doesn't manage persistence data as administrator we will responisble for backing data and replicate data

+# ReplicaSet

+A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
+As such, it is often used to guarantee the availability of a specified number of identical Pods

+# When to use a ReplicaSet

+A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
+However, a Deployment is a higher-level concept that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features.
+Therefore, we recommend using Deployments instead of directly using ReplicaSets, unless you require custom update orchestration or don't require updates at all.